How to see the 2020 Perseid meteor shower, one of the best of the year, as it peaks

 As always, if you capture any beauties yourself, please share them with me on Twitter or Instagram @EricCMack.

-Discuss: The 2020 Perseid meteor shower peaks soon: How to watch the show
+Discuss: The 2020 Perseid meteor shower peaks this week: How to watch the show

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.